alperencelik/kubemox/README.md

 `ManagedVirtualMachine` is a way to bring your existing VirtualMachines in Proxmox to Kubernetes.
 As an user you don't need to create `ManagedVirtualMachine` resource.
 Kubemox will create it for you after the deployment at startup of controller. `ManagedVirtualMachine` is also reconciled by the operator so if you do any change on those (delete, update, etc.) it will be reflected to Proxmox.

+`VirtualMachineSnapshot` is helping to create snapshots for `VirtualMachine` object.
+This object mostly considered for the milestone snapshots.
+This will create only one snapshot for the `VirtualMachine` object.
+Also deleting the `VirtualMachineSnapshot` object won't be deleting the snapshot from Proxmox since the current proxmox client the project uses doesn't have an implementation for deleting snapshots.

+`VirtualMachineSnapshotPolicy` is helping to create snapshots for `VirtualMachine` object periodically.
+This object mostly considered for the scheduled snapshots.
+The schedule and the selectors that you specify matches with the `VirtualMachine` objects and according to the schedule it will create snapshots for those `VirtualMachine` objects. `VirtualMachineSnapshotPolicy` will be spawning `VirtualMachineSnapshot` objects for each `VirtualMachine` object that matches with the selectors.
+Also deleting the `VirtualMachineSnapshotPolicy` object also won't be deleting the snapshots from Proxmox but it will stop creating new `VirtualMachineSnapshot` objects for the `VirtualMachine` objects that matches with the selectors.
 ### Create a VirtualMachine

 To create a VirtualMachine you can use the following `VirtualMachine` resource: